Cunha's winner for Man United against Arsenal blows Premier League race wide open

 Carrick previously took temporary charge of United for three games when Ole Gunnar Solskjaer was fired in 2021.

-He is unbeaten over his two spells - winning four of his five games - including two victories against Mikel Arteta’s Arsenal.
+He is unbeaten over his two spells - winning four of his five games - including two victories against Mikel Arteta’s Arsenal, with both ending 3-2.

 Arsenal stumbles again